-- · Limit 4 trout.

-- Only 2 trout over 14 inches.

-- Bonus limit of 4 brook trout (total limit of no more than 8 trout if at least 4 are brook trout).
+- Limit 4 trout. - Only 2 trout over 14 inches. - Bonus limit of 4 brook trout (total limit of no more than 8 trout if at least 4 are brook trout). - CLOSED Jan.
+1 through 6 a.m. on the third Saturday of April and Nov.
+1 through Dec.
+31. This closure excludes the following waters, which are OPEN year round: Blind Lake, Oak Creek Reservoir, Upper and Lower Barker reservoirs, Donkey Reservoir, Posey Lake and the Garkane main impoundment.